-You can see a simple example in one policy that Rishi Sunak cancelled this Autumn, which was the requirement for those renting out accommodation to raise their properties to a higher energy efficiency rating.
+You can see a simple example in one policy that Rishi Sunak cancelled in the Autumn of 2023, which was the requirement for those renting out accommodation to raise their properties to a higher energy efficiency rating.
 Yet if landlords insulated their properties better, then their tenants would be warmer and pay lower heating bills.
-It would cost landlords money, but they would attain a higher energy efficiency rating and attract more tenants, as well as own a property worth more if they sold it.
+It would cost landlords money, but they would attain a higher energy efficiency rating, need to pay for fewer repairs and attract more tenants, as well as own a property worth more if they sold it.
 The action would save money for the NHS because warmer, less damp homes would prevent some illnesses.
 All this before we begin to assess the savings in energy consumption and lowering of carbon emissions.
 It is true that some insulation materials are made burning fossil fuels, but wood fibre and wool are natural substitutes.
 Indeed, upland sheep farmers often resort to destroying wool that is not of high enough quality for garments, so there would be an economic gain for them too.
 And even taking the environmental costs of insulating homes into account, the whole point of insulation is that it prevents the need for heating.
-I have neighbours in modern, well-insulated houses who rarely put on their central heating at all.
+I have neighbours in modern, well-insulated houses who rarely put on their central heating.
 And as temperatures rise and we have heatwaves of intensifying ferocity, well-insulated buildings keep cooler too, obviating the need for air-conditioning.
-In the UK, insulating buildings would save 14% in greenhouse gas emissions, but in the USA it would save a massive 40%.
-Poor people would keep warmer and be less prone to illhealth; they would have more money to feed their families.
+In the UK, insulating buildings would save 14% in greenhouse gas emissions, but in the USA it would save a massive 40%.12 People would keep warmer and be less prone to ill-health; they would have more money to feed their families.
 And we should all benefit in direct and indirect ways.
 It is a virtuous circle in which the needs of individuals, groups and society are all served and good is shared.

-As well as stressing the communal, common good thinking puts equal emphasis on personal responsibility.
+As well as stressing the communal, Common Good thinking puts equal emphasis on personal responsibility.
 Popes Leo XIII and Pius XI addressed the rise of Marxism and later Soviet Russia by charting a middle way between capitalist individualism and communist collectivism and denigration of the individual person.
-Rerum Novarum states:

-All people have equal dignity regardless of social class, and a good government protects the rights and cares for the needs of all its members, rich and poor.
-Everyone can contribute to the common good in some important way.
+Rerum Novarum stated that all people have equal dignity regardless of social class, and a good government protects the rights and cares for the needs of all its members, rich and poor.
+Everyone can contribute to the common good in some important way.13

-An example of a virtuous circle that embodies this principle of each person valued and contributing to the common good is a primary school rebuilding in Welshpool.
+One example of a virtuous circle that embodies this principle of each person valued and contributing to the Common Good is a recent primary school rebuilding in Welshpool.
 Not only does this school have solar panels and heat pumps, it makes full use of the heat the children give out through its levels of triple glazing and insulation, with a ventilation system which distributes the warm air.
-Kiddywatts, as they call it powers the system, giving the children a direct sense of their contribution to the social good.
-They gain a sense of agency and dignity.
+'Kiddywatts,' as they call it powers the system, giving the children a direct sense of their contribution to the social good.14 They gain a sense of agency and dignity.